tylermercer/personal-website/src/en/posts/software/free-lunches.md

 > the right choice for your project… and that’s okay!** Check out Next.js for a
 > more application-focused alternative to Astro.

-(Look at that!
-They even point people to Next.js for application use cases.
-But the Next.js docs don't point you to Astro for content sites, because that would contradict violate Next.js' implicit "React === the web" premise.)

 Astro also does a great job of providing interoperability in a way that is geared towards its specific use case: You can use Astro's integrations to render React, Svelte, Vue, Preact, Solid, or Lit components within your site.
 These components can be marked as "islands" of interactivity to make them hydrate on the client, but by default they render only on the server.
-This allows Astro to lean in to their 0-JS-by-default strength while still providing support for developers who are familiar with the dominant React ecosystem.
+This allows Astro to lean into their 0-JS-by-default strength while still providing support for developers who are familiar with the dominant React ecosystem.

 Personally, I've found working in Astro to be a breath of fresh air.
 I've